magentabusiness/magentabusiness.github.io/docs/iot-gateway/configuration.md

 The main configuration file that is used for connection to IoT Hub platform instance and enable/disable connectors.

-The example configuration file provided below sets a connection to the IoT Hub instance located at thingsboard.cloud and utilizes memory file storage, which is set up to hold a maximum of 100,000 records.
+The example configuration file provided below sets a connection to the IoT Hub instance located at iothub.magenta.at and utilizes memory file storage, which is set up to hold a maximum of 100,000 records.
 There are 4 different connectors active.
 If you prefer to use only one, simply remove the others from the configuration.

 <b>Example of main configuration file.
 Press to show.</b>